Peidyen/TidyHAR/ReadMe.md

 ========================================================

 ### Introduction
-This is the code for the Getting and Cleaning Data Course Project.
+This is the code for the Coursera:  Getting and Cleaning Data Course Project.

 ### Data Set
 "Human Activity Recognition Using Smartphones"